learn-co-curriculum/dsc-calculus-introduction/README.md

 We're going to start off by introducing derivatives - the "instantaneous rate of change of a function" or (more graphically) the "slope of a curve".
 We'll start off by looking at how to calculate the slope of a curve for a straight line, and then we'll explore how to calculate the rate of change for more complex (non-linear) functions.

-### The Chain Rule

-We then learn about the chain rule - a key tool used for calculating derivatives for the more complicated functions we'll encounter in machine learning.

 ### Gradient Descent